mongodb/mongo-python-driver/doc/installation.rst

 ------------------------------------------------

-10gen does not currently provide statically linked binary packages for Unix.
+10gen does not currently provide statically linked binary packages for Unix flavors other than OSX.
 To build the optional C extensions you must have the GNU C compiler (gcc) installed.
-Depending on your flavor of Unix (or Linux distribution) you may also need a python-dev package that provides the necessary header files for your version of Python.
+Depending on your flavor of Unix (or Linux distribution) you may also need a python development package that provides the necessary header files for your version of Python.
 The package name may vary from distro to distro.
+Here are some examples for popular Linux distributions:

+- RHEL (Red Hat Enterprise Linux)/CentOS: python-devel
+- Debian/Ubuntu: python-dev

 Pre-built eggs are available for OSX Snow Leopard on PyPI.